networknt/light-doc/content/contribute/documentation.md

 The following are the arguments passed into `code`:

 ***`file`***
-: the only *required* argument. `file` is needed for styling but also plays an important role in helping users create a mental model around Hugo's directory structure.
+: the only *required* argument. `file` is needed for styling but also plays an important role in helping users create a mental model around directory structure.
 Visually, this will be displayed as text in the top left of the code block.

 `download`
-: if omitted, this will have no effect on the rendered shortcode.
-When a value is added to `download`, it's used as the filename for a downloadable version of the code block.
+: if omitted, this will not affect the rendered shortcode.
+When a value is added to `download`, it is used as the filename for a downloadable version of the code block.

 `copy`
 : a copy button is added automatically to all `code` shortcodes.
 If you want to keep the filename and styling of `code` but don't want to encourage readers to copy the code (e.g., a "Do not do" snippet in a tutorial), use `copy="false"`.

-#### Example `code` Input
+##### Example `code` Input

-This example HTML code block tells Hugo users the following:
+This example HTML code block tells users the following:

 1. This file *could* live in `layouts/_default`, as demonstrated by `layouts/_default/single.html` as the value for `file`.
-2. This snippet is complete enough to be downloaded and implemented in a Hugo project, as demonstrated by `download="single.html"`.
+2. This snippet is complete enough to be downloaded and implemented in a Hugo document project, as demonstrated by `download="single.html"`.

 ```
 {{</* code file="layouts/_default/single.html" download="single.html" */>}}